JCruan519/MEW-UNet/data/Synapse/test_vol_h5/readme.md

-you could put the test data of the Synapse datasets here.
+you could put the test data (.npy.h5 files) of the Synapse datasets here.